 Tori: Did you have any experience with having pet insurance before starting this business?

-Christie: We did have pet insurance which is why I feel so strongly about the product.
-Actually when I first got Denver, he ate an entire batch of chocolate chip cookies off the counter and was so sick.
-And of course I’m freaking out, calling the poison control hotline.
-They told me to take him to the ER which cost be $5,000.
+Christie: We did have pet insurance which is why I feel so strongly about the going in this direction.
+Actually, when I first got Denver, he ate an entire batch of chocolate chip cookies off the counter and was so sick.
+And of course I freaked out, calling the poison control hotline.
+They told me to take him to the ER which cost me $5,000!
 Emergency vets are like quadruple the price.
 They had to pump his stomach, spend the night, feed him charcoal – the whole workup.
-Thankfully I had insurance and only paid $500.
+Thankfully, I had insurance and only ended up paying $500.

 Tori: What does Wagmo cover?